Citizen Sleeper: Development Citizen Sleeper was created and developed by Gareth Damian Martin, through their London-based one-person game development studio Jump Over The Age. Character artwork was designed by Guillaume Singelin. When Martin first began their work as a developer, they conceived of two games: In Other Waters and a game about being a thief in a fantasy city trying to survive hardships and poverty while getting involved in the political situation there. The latter changed to a sci-fi setting and became the basis for Citizen Sleeper.

 During development, Martin focused on the intimate feeling of people coming together, and their own experiences as a non-binary person struggling to make ends meet in a city through the gig economy.
 When playing science-fiction games like the Mass Effect series, Martin found themselves drawn to the side characters.
 "As science fiction stories drag the narrative toward explosive quests, I want to stay with these people living ordinary lives in extraordinary settings."
 They cited Diaries of a Spaceport Janitor as an example of the kind of story they were aiming towards, which showed how science-fiction could be a great space for slice of life gaming experiences.

 Contemporary experiences of Uber and other gig economy and debt experiences drove the direction of how Martin portrayed capitalism in the game.
-Martin said, "I wanted to tell a story at capitalism’s periphery, where so many of us have learned how to exist."
+Martin said, "I wanted to tell a story at capitalism's periphery, where so many of us have learned how to exist."
 They also focused on how life can be incredibly precarious for people living at the periphery of capitalism, and they were inspired by Anna Tsing's The Mushroom at the End of the World among other works.

+The developers announced three additional DLC packs, available for download at no additional cost.
+The first DLC, Flux, was released in July 2022, the second chapter, Refuge, was released in October 2022, and the final chapter, Purge, was released in March 2023.

 Reception

 Citizen Sleeper received "generally favorable" reviews, according to review aggregator Metacritic.
 At its release, Polygon named Citizen Sleeper among the best games of 2022.

 Reviewers praised Citizen Sleeper's writing, with a number of reviewers remarking on the well-drawn characters found in the game.
 The Guardian's Lewis Packwood called the writing "gloriously evocative and compelling" and noted that the picture that is painted in the game feels "intriguing and unique."
 Polygon's Alexis Ong called the game's ability to remove the player from chasing concrete objectives as part of the plot its "greatest strength.".
 IndieGameReviewer wrote "The dual layer of a virtual ghost world and an unfathomable wet one create a simply sublime and rare experience," giving it 3rd position on its top 10 games of 2022.

 Critics praised the game's streamlined mechanics.
 Eurogamer's Chris Tapsell described the game's mechanics as creating a "wonderful elegance" in a positive review.

+The game's three free DLC chapters received positive notes from critics.
+Polygon's Nicole Clark noted that the first chapter, Flux, caused her to change how she played the game by encouraging her to create systems to help the community of The Eye at-large instead of just her character's friends.
+The Gamer's Ben Sledge felt that the second chapter lacked urgency, but that the third made up for the second's more lackadaisical pacing.